DevOpsDolapo/DevOps_Projects/PROJECT 14/Project14.md

 Class E IP addresses are defined by including the starting four network address bits as 1, which allows you two to incorporate addresses from 240.0.0.0 to 255.255.255.255.
 However, E class is reserved, and its usage is never defined.
 Therefore, many network implementations discard these addresses as undefined or illegal.
 Example of a Class E IP address is `243.164.89.28`

+#### Limitations of Classful IP addressing

+- Risk of running out of address space soon

+- Class boundaries do not encourage efficient allocation of address space

+#### Rules for Assigning Network ID

+The network ID will be assigned based on the below-given rules:

+- The network ID cannot start with 127 because 127 belongs to class A address and is reserved for internal loopback functions

+- All bits of network ID set to 1 are reserved for use as an IP broadcast address and cannot be used

+- All bits of network ID are set to 0

+- They are used to denote a particular host on the local network and should not be routed.